The-Social-Proof-Foundation/docs/blockchain/scaling-roadmap.md

 ## Integration Strategy for Shoal++

 To replace the current Bullshark consensus with Shoal++, we will follow these steps:
-1. Protocol Analysis: Examine the existing Bullshark consensus mechanism to determine the necessary modifications for Shoal++ integration This involves understanding the consensus flow and identifying replacement points.
-2. Consensus Layer Modification: Implement Shoal++ within the consensus layer, ensuring compatibility with the existing DAG structure provided by Narwhal (now enhanced with Rorqual).
+1. Consensus Layer Modification: Implement Shoal++ within the consensus layer, ensuring compatibility with the existing DAG structure provided by Narwhal (now enhanced with Rorqual).
 This step requires careful protocol engineering to maintain consensus integrity.
-3. Validator Coordination: Update validator nodes to support Shoal++, including changes to block proposal and voting mechanisms.
+2. Validator Coordination: Update validator nodes to support Shoal++, including changes to block proposal and voting mechanisms.
 Validators will need to be synchronized to operate under the new consensus rules.
-4. Comprehensive Testing: Conduct rigorous testing to validate the new consensus mechanism's performance, focusing on metrics such as transaction finality time, throughput, and fault tolerance.
+3. Comprehensive Testing: Conduct rigorous testing to validate the new consensus mechanism's performance, focusing on metrics such as transaction finality time, throughput, and fault tolerance.
 This phase ensures that Shoal++ meets our performance and reliability standards.
-5. Mainnet Deployment: Deploy the updated consensus mechanism to the mainnet, with continuous monitoring to ensure stability and performance.
+4. Mainnet Deployment: Deploy the updated consensus mechanism to the mainnet, with continuous monitoring to ensure stability and performance.
 Any issues identified post-deployment will be addressed promptly to maintain system integrity.

 ## Goals and Benefits